 The youngest label in this guide, TCB is a Japanese denim label that has risen to success in the last decade.
 TCB— an abbreviation for both ‘taking care of business’ and ‘two cats brand’—was founded by Hajime Inoue in 2008.
 An ex-denim apprentice, Inoue-san used his knowledge of Japanese denim craft and vintage American jeans to conceive his own brand.
 Today, TCB is known for its charming reproductions of classic American jeans, built with immense craftsmanship and Japanese flare.

 What makes TCB so special is how small its range of jeans is.
 Separated into ’20s, ’50s, and ’60s styles, TCB has aimed to master the archetypal fits of those eras.
 If you’re after heavily tapered, contemporary jeans, TCB won’t be your solution.
-But if it’s high quality, classic straight-legged jeans you’re interested in, TCB has got you covered.
+But if it’s high-quality, classic straight-legged jeans you’re interested in, TCB has got you covered.

-TCB Key Products
+TCB Key Silhouettes

 50s